rationalagents/twbxless/README.md

 Total,2002,female,15,0.069,0
 Total,2002,male,201,0.931,0
 Total,2003,female,16,0.076,0
-... <snipped here> ...
+...
 ```

 ## Limitations

 - Not all column types are supported.
-Geography, for example, isn't supported.
-If an unsupported columns's detected the
+Geography, for example, isn't.
+Unsupported columns are in the CSV, but non-null
-  column's included in the CSV, but non-null values will be `TYPE?`.
+  values will be `TYPE?`.
-- .hyper files can contain multiple schemas, and multiple tables within those schemas, but I didn't have any workbooks
+- .hyper files can contain >1 schemas, and >1 tables within those schemas, but I didn't have any workbooks
   where that was the case.
-If used with such a workbook `/data` states this rather than choosing an arbitrary table.
+If used with such a file `/data` states this rather than choosing an arbitrary table.
-  Show an example workbook in [Issues](Issues) and we can consider adding a `table` parameter.
+  Please bring an example workbook to [Issues](Issues) and we can consider adding a `table` parameter.

 ## FAQ

-##### Does this provide access to the external data sources used to make a workbook?
+##### Does twbxless provide access to the external data sources used to make a workbook?

-No. It only reads data that's been extracted into the .hyper files within the .twbx file.
+No. It only reads the data that's directly in the .twbx file.
-(It's similar to what "View Data..." under "Data" in Tableau Desktop can show when completely disconnected from the
-external source.)

-##### I can't get =IMPORTDATA("http<nolink>://localhost:8080/data?url=whatever&filename=whatever") to work
+##### I can't get Google Sheet's =IMPORTDATA to work

-Google Sheets needs the service to be accessible from the internet.
-I suggest running the container on some serverless
+Google Sheets needs twbxless to be accessible from the internet.
+Run twbxless from some serverless somewhere,
-something, e.g. Google Cloud Run, Azure, Amazon, Heroku.
+e.g. Google Cloud Run, Azure Containers, AWS, or Heroku, instead of on your computer.